-8.5 Overtime is defined as: (a) time worked in excess of forty (40) hours in a work week; (b) time worked in excess of eight (8) hours on a scheduled work day (with the exemption of alternative work shifts i.e. 4/10's, 12 hr etc.; (c) time worked on a non-work day; (d) time worked outside of regular hours on a work day; and (e) time worked on a holiday.
-Overtime shall be computed to the nearest one-quarter (1/4) hour.

-Project shall post quarterly reports, listing the accumulated overtime hours to date for each employee.

-- 8.6 Notwithstanding the provisions of Sections 8.3 and 8.5 (d) above, Project may schedule employees to work for periods of eight (8) hours at other than their regular work hours when additional shifts are required in any of the following situations: - (a) Emergency conditions involving the maintenance, construction or repair of plant or station equipment, - (b) Scheduled annual power plant overhaul where two or more operations, which cannot be performed simultaneously, can be performed consecutively without overall deviation from outage schedule; - (c) Installation of new or additional facilities of such character that work thereon cannot be completed during regular work hours or must be continuous until completed. - (d) Work involving cleaning debris from the water intake of hydro plants where extra precautionary measures are required to protect such property.

-Project shall pay overtime compensation for all work performed outside of regular work hours for the first four (4) work days of any such situation.
-On the fifth (5th) work day and thereafter for the duration of any such situation, Project shall pay the straight rate of pay, plus the appropriate shift premium, for the work performed on work days during the hours of work established under this Section.
-This Section shall apply only to employees whose regular work hours are as established in Section 8.3 above.

-- 8.7 Overtime compensation shall be paid at a rate equivalent to two (2) times the regular rate of pay as defined in Section 8.5 (a, b, c, d, and e). - 8.8 Employees who are required to report for work on their non-work days, or on holidays they are entitled to have off, will be paid overtime compensation for the actual time worked, including travel time, but for not less than two (2) hours.
+- 8.6 Notwithstanding the provisions of Sections 8.3 and 8.5 (d) above, the Project may schedule employees to work for periods of eight (8) hours at other than their regular work hours when additional shifts are required in any of the following situations: - a) Emergency conditions involving the maintenance, construction or repair of plant or station equipment. - b) Scheduled annual power plant overhaul where two or more operations, which cannot be performed simultaneously, can be performed consecutively without overall deviation from outage schedule. - c) Installation of new or additional facilities of such character that work thereon cannot be completed during regular work hours or must be continuous until completed. - d) Work involving cleaning debris from the water intake of hydro plants where extra precautionary measures are required to protect such property. - e) The Project shall pay overtime compensation for all work performed outside of regular work hours for the first four (4) work days of any such situation.
+On the fifth (5th) work day and thereafter for the duration of any such situation, the Project shall pay the base rate of pay, plus the appropriate shift premium for the work performed on work days during the hours of work established under this Section.
+This Section shall apply only to employees whose regular work hours are as established in Section 8.3 above. - 8.7 Overtime compensation shall be paid at a rate equivalent to two (2) times the base rate of pay for actual hours worked as defined in Section 8.5. - 8.8 Employees who are required to report for work on holidays they are entitled to have off or on emergency call out, will be paid overtime compensation for the actual time worked, including travel time, but for not less than two (2) hours.
 If an employee who is called out for such work outside of their regular hours on a work day continues to work into their regular hours, they will be paid overtime compensation only for the actual time worked and travel time one way.
-For purposes of this section only one (1) two (2) hour minimum call will be paid, subsequent calls will require pay for actual time worked plus any travel and meal time.
-The maximum of only one (1) two (2) hour minimum call will apply during any twenty-four hour period of midnight to midnight.
+For purposes of this section only one (1) two (2) hour minimum call will be paid; subsequent calls will require pay for actual time worked plus any travel and meal time.
+The maximum of only one (1) two (2) hour minimum call will apply during any twenty-four hour period of midnight to midnight. - 8.9 Overtime will be distributed as equally as is practicable among those employees who are qualified and available. - 8.10 An employee who has worked for 8 hours or more at the overtime rate during the 16-hour period immediately preceding the beginning of their regular work hours on a work day shall be entitled to a rest period of 8 consecutive hours on the completion of such overtime work. - a) These hours shall be included as part of the 8 hours worked at the overtime rate in such